p-ranav/envy/README.md

 ENVY_STRUCT(ServerConfig, server_alive_interval, compression, compression_level, forward_x11);
 ```

-Simply call `envy::get<T>()` to get a filled config object.
 For each field in the struct, `envy` will look for an environment variable with the same name in upper case, e.g., for the field named `forward_x11`, `envy` will look for an environment variable named `FORWARD_X11`.
+We can use `envy::get<T>()` to get a deserialized, type-safe struct.

 ```cpp
 int main() {